Kernohan's notch: Mechanism

 The skull is an incompressible closed space with a limited volume (Monro-Kellie Doctrine).
 When there is increased cranial pressure in the brain, a shift in the brain forms towards the only opening of the skull, the foramen magnum.
 Thus, when an increase of pressure in a hemisphere of the brain exists, the cerebral peduncle on the opposite hemisphere is pushed up against the tentorium, which separates the posterior fossa from the middle fossa.
 This produces a visible "notch" in the cerebral peduncle.
 Because a Kernohan's notch is caused by an injury creating pressure on the opposite hemisphere of the brain, it is characterized as a false localizing sign.

 The Kernohan's notch phenomenon is unique in that it is not only a false localizing sign, but is also ipsilateral or same-sided.
 The left cerebral peduncle contains motor fibers that cross over to the right side of the body.
 Thus, if you have a right hemisphere trans-tentorial herniation, it causes a Kernohan's notch in the left cerebral peduncle which results in right-sided motor impairment.
-Therefore, you get, paradoxically, impairment of motor function on the same side of the body as the herniation which caused the Kernohan's notch on the controlateral side.
+Therefore, you get, paradoxically, impairment of motor function on the same side of the body as the herniation which caused the Kernohan's notch on the contralateral side.